treehouses/treehouses.github.io/pages/blog/20191202-blogfornewintern.md

 ```

 ## Work Routine
-We recommend you follow this basic daily routine:
+We recommend you to follow this basic daily routine:

 1. [Check gitter chat](https://gitter.im/treehouses/Lobby)
 1. Review any issues or pull requests that have been added or changed on [treehouses.github.io](https://github.com/treehouses/treehouses.github.io) since the last time you reviewed.